My Youth Romantic Comedy Is Wrong, as I Expected: Anime

 A third and final season was announced by Shogakukan on March 18, 2019.
 Feel returned to animate the third season, with Kei Oikawa returning as director, Keiichirō Ōchi replacing Shōtarō Suga as series composer, and Yuichi Tanaka returning as character designer.
-The season, titled "Yahari Ore no Seishun Love Come wa Machigatteiru.
-Kan", was set to premiere on April 9, 2020, before the series was delayed due to the COVID-19 pandemic.
+The season, titled Yahari Ore no Seishun Love Come wa Machigatteiru Kan, was set to premier on April 9, 2020, before the series was delayed due to the COVID-19 pandemic.
 The third season aired from July 9 to September 24, 2020.
-The opening theme is "Megumi no Ame" (芽ぐみの雨) by Yanagi, and the ending theme is "Diamond no Jundo" (ダイヤモンドの純度) by Yukino Yukinoshita (Hayami) and Yui Yuigahama (Tōyama).
+The opening theme is "Megumi no Ame" (芽ぐみの雨) by Yanagi, and the ending theme is "Diamond no Jundo" (ダイヤモンドの純度) by Saori Hayami (credited as Yukino Yokinoshita) and Nao Tōyama (credited as Yui Yuigahama).
 Sentai Filmworks licensed the third season globally excluding Asia.
 In Southeast Asia, the series is licensed by Medialink and released on streaming service iQIYI.
 The third season ran for 12 episodes.
-A new OVA episode will be bundled with the latest game of the franchise.
+An OVA episode, adapting part of the bonus light novels included with the Blu-ray release of the third season, was bundled with the limited edition of the third video game, which was released on April 27, 2023.

-On April 2, 2019, Sentai Filmworks confirmed on Twitter that the series would receive a dub; on July 5 of the same year, Sentai announced that both the first and second seasons would be dubbed.
+In April 2019, Sentai Filmworks confirmed that the series would receive a dub; in July of the same year, Sentai announced that both the first and second seasons would be dubbed.
+After Crunchyroll was acquired by Sony Pictures Television, the parent company of Funimation in 2021, My Teen Romantic Comedy SNAFU, among several Sentai titles, was dropped from the service on March 31, 2022.

-After Crunchyroll was acquired by Sony Pictures Television and Aniplex, the parent company of Funimation in 2021, My Teen Romantic Comedy SNAFU, among several Sentai titles, was dropped from the service on March 31, 2022.
+As part of the 10th anniversary celebration of the anime series, a new song "Yuki Haru Ame" (ユキハルアメ) by Yanagi was released on June 28, 2023.

 Video games

 A video game for PlayStation Vita, titled Yahari Game demo Ore no Seishun Rabu Kome wa Machigatteiru (やはりゲームでも俺の青春ラブコメはまちがっている.) was published by 5pb. and released on September 19, 2013.
 Takuya Eguchi, Saori Hayami, and Nao Tōyama reprised their roles from the anime.
 The limited edition was bundled with an OVA episode.
 5pb. developed a second video game for the series for the PlayStation Vita that adapted the second season of the anime television series.
 It was released on October 27, 2016.
 Like the first game, the limited edition was bundled with an OVA episode.
-The release date of the second game was postponed from July 28, 2016 to October 27, 2016 on June 14, 2016.
+The release date of the second game was postponed from July 28, 2016, to October 27 of that same year.
 Both games were later released in a bundle for the PlayStation 4 on October 26, 2017.
 A port for the Nintendo Switch was released on September 22, 2022.
-A third game, adapting the third season of the anime television series, has been announced by 5pb.; it will be bundled with an OVA episode, adapting part of the bonus light novels included with the Blu-ray release of the third season.
-It is set to be released in Japan for PlayStation 4 and Nintendo Switch on April 27, 2023.
+A third game by 5pb., adapting the third season of the anime television series, was released in Japan for PlayStation 4 and Nintendo Switch on April 27, 2023.
+The limited edition was also bundled with an OVA episode.